 I’ve been on training all this week (I’m working towards the lofty goal of being an “Oracle Certified Professional” database administrator.
-Nerdy nerd nerd), and as a result been afforded long lunch breaks, which has been a great chance to do some reading.
-So I’ve been getting stuck into a book that I’ve been meaning to read for ages, and recently got my hands on – “The Quest For The Radical Middle” by Bill Jackson.
+Nerdy nerd nerd), treatment and as a result been afforded long lunch breaks, capsule which has been a great chance to do some reading.
+So I’ve been getting stuck into a book that I’ve been meaning to read for ages, there and recently got my hands on – “The Quest For The Radical Middle” by Bill Jackson.

 The Quest For The Radical Middle (TQFTRM) is essentially a history of the Vineyard movement.
 As someone who has been a part of a vineyard for the last 8 years, and had an affinity for Wimber and the Vineyard ideas for longer than that, it’s been great to read a documented history of exactly what happened in Vineyard as it went through its early stages.
 And Bill Jackson doesn’t shy away from the mistakes and hurty bits in the formation of the movement.
 I don’t think that I’ve read a more honest and open look at John Wimber’s influence in the Vineyard, and it’s that honesty and realistic self analysis that encourages me about the Vineyard’s ability to continue to grow and move in what God is doing.

 TQFTRM was such a fun read too.
 As I was reading through the history of Vineyard, I’d recognise little bits of the story – you’d have heard John Wimber say that on a video, or in the case of stuff like the Toronto Blessing I can vividly remember being a part of a good traditional Anglican Church in the UK that really embraced what God was doing as an overflow from that place.